 We are presenting some of our findings below because we believe sharing this information helps hold ourselves accountable as we strive to live up to our ideals.

-The data presented here is a sample based on information collected by Human Resources through voluntary self-identification by staff as part of the onboarding process.
-Nearly all Open Society employees elected to self-identify as either male or female (staff also have the option to self-identify as a woman, man, non-binary, or agender/non-gender.
+The data presented here is a sample based on information collected by People and Culture through voluntary self-identification by staff as part of the onboarding process.
+Open Society employees have the option to self-identify as a woman, man, non-binary, or agender/non-gender.
 A number of employees, across all levels, declined to self-identify by race.